Age appropriate household chores for kids

 "A child has to have some responsibilities," says Roger W. McIntire, University of Maryland psychology professor and author of Raising Good Kids in Tough Times.

 And household chores are a great option to assign responsibilities to children at a young age.
-All we need to do is not concentrate on perfection in the initial days and let our children learn the tasks on their own.
+All we need to do is not concentrate on perfection in the initial days and let our children learn from mistakes.